sporkchops81/homeassistant-config/HASS Cheatsheet.md

 I am using the default AIO username/password, replace them with yours

 1. You can remove a topic from Mosquitto using `mosquitto_pub -r -n -u 'pi' -P 'raspberry' -t 'owntracks/arsaboo/mqttrpi'`
-2. To subscribe to all the topics use `mosquitto_sub -h 192.168.2.199 -u 'pi' -P 'raspberry' -v -t '#'`
+2. To subscribe to all the topics use `mosquitto_sub -h 192.168.2.199 -u 'pi' -P 'raspberry' -v -t '#'` (replace the IP address)
-3. To publish use `mosquitto_pub -u 'pi' -P 'raspberry' -t 'smartthings/Driveway/switch'  -m 'on'`.
+3. To publish use `mosquitto_pub -u 'pi' -P 'raspberry' -t 'smartthings/Driveway/switch'  -m 'on'` (use the relevant topic)

 # HASS operations
 1. To check realtime logs `sudo journalctl -fu home-assistant.service`